MatthewHerbst/react-to-print/README.md

 }
 ```

-#### When you've set the `removeAfterPrint` prop to `true`

-If you are getting a blank page while setting `removeAfterPrint` to `true`, try setting it to `false`.
-This will tell the browser not to remove the `iframe` that we use to print, which it may be doing by mistake, especially on mobile browsers.
+Another thing to try, especially if you are seeing this issue on mobile browsers, is to set `preserveAfterPrint: true` as it's possible the browser is causing the print iframe to be removed before printing has completed.

 ### Styles incorrect in print dialog when using grid system